mehrjaved/Data_Visualization/Final_Project_MehrJaved.md

 Since the target audience is wide enough, I decided to interview my age mates and students in the health care management track at Carnegie Mellon University's Heinz College.

 **Interview Script:**
-In order to solicit feedback on my wireframes, I prepared the following script:
+To solicit feedback on my wireframes, I prepared the following script:

-"Hi, I'm taking a "Telling Stories with Data" course this semester.
-For my final project, I will be developing a visual essay that describes an issue through data-driven visualizations.
+"Hi, I'm a second year graduate student taking a "Telling Stories with Data" course this semester.
+For my final project, I will be developing a visual essay that describes a policy issue through data-driven visualizations.
 As part of the process, I am preparing early versions of my final visualizations (wireframes) to solicit feedback and see how they can be improved.
-What I am about to share is only a rough story board presenting quick depiction of the data to see what can be improved about the charts.
+What I am about to share is only a rough story board presenting a quick depiction of the data to see what can be improved about the charts.
 The final visualization will be created keeping your feedback in mind.
 Once you've reviewed the charts, please provide your thoughts on the following questions:

 * *What you think this is?*